trunc8/trunc8.github.io/_posts/cs/2024-02-10-good-practices-cpp.md

     }

-    // This works-
+    // This will work-
     void reverse(ListNode* curr, ListNode* prev, ListNode* &reverse_head) {

-    // This does not-
+    // This will not-
     // void reverse(ListNode* curr, ListNode* prev, ListNode* reverse_head) {
     // Because even a pointer reverse_head needs to be passed by reference